sketch7/FluentlyHttpClient/README.md

 ```

 ### Middleware
+Middleware are used to intercept request/response to add additional logic, or alter request/response.

 Implementing a middleware for the HTTP client is quite straight forward, and its very similar to
 ASP.NET Core MVC middleware.